 The system of record for homelessness, the Homeless Management Information Systems (HMIS), is guided by HUD data standards and is split into two databases run by the two Continuum of Care (CoC).
-This bifurcated design presents potential challenges, such as misalignment in methodology and definition of terms.
+This design presents ongoing barriers to implementation that are important to overcome.
+If left unaddressed, bifurcation of HMIS databases has the potential to perpetuate misalignment in methodology and definition of terms.